 25) Alexandra Socha (Royal Pains) and Sarah Steele (The Good Wife).

 The latter’s net-worth is 300,000 dollars.
 Sarah is worth fighting the good fight if the casting directors were to clash with the producers and executives.
 Because of their limited net-worth, it’s more likely to be an Amazon movie (which is still better than a Hulu series).

 Net-worth is never set in stone.
 The best example is (and always will be) Lindsay Lohan.
 She used to be an A-lister but now she is only worth half a million.

 At 25 million dollars, Hilary Duff (who was the star of a Disney sitcom called Lizzie McGuire) has found herself to be more relevant than someone who was once her commercial elder.
-If she had been the star of Juno (the 2007 Oscar winner which Ashley Tisdale referenced), the poster wouldn’t advertise the movie as a double act.
+If she had been the star of Juno (the Oscar winner which Ashley Tisdale referenced), the poster wouldn’t have advertised the movie as a double act.
 Instead of being an off-the-cuff suggestion, this coincides with what I’ve read in a 2009 Reed Martin book titled The Reel Truth: Everything You Didn’t Know You Need to Know about Making an Independent Film.

 She discloses the budgeting: “We were always thinking about the film rather than the budget, which was around 7 million dollars.
 At one point, there was an opportunity to make the film at nearly twice the budget, but the concessions that demanded of the casting ruled it out for us.
 We knew it would undermine any feeling of authenticity in the final film.
 There’s a budget level that is dictated by the cast we wanted to pursue and we were okay with that level.”